-A number of students are opting for variations to the winter uniform, and this is not permissible- this includes the wearing of incorrect school socks, blue school tracksuit tops in lieu of red jumpers and vice versa, and black sports shoes instead of the required black leather lace up school shoes.
+Please ensure your children are wearing correct school socks, and black leather school shoes, not black sports shoes instead of the required black leather lace up school shoes.
 School shirts are to be worn tucked in, and with the top button fastened to accommodate the school tie correctly.

 Parents are asked to attend to incorrect items, before children receive a uniform notice.

-Week Four of this term, will see the 2021 NAPLAN assessments being conducted.
-Our Year Three and Year Five classes have already conducted their practice assessments, as this year will see tests once again conducted online.
+Next week of this term, will see the 2022 NAPLAN assessments being conducted.
+Our Year Three and Year Five classes have already conducted their practice assessments, as this year will see tests once again, conducted online.

 I thank parents in anticipation of their efforts to ensure the children will be well rested, nourished and prepared for the tests.
 These conditions will always produce the best results, and when children are supported and encouraged to do their best, but not pressured or made to feel anxious, everyone benefits.

-The May Meeting of our Parents and Friends Association was held in the last week of the term, prior to Easter, this week, and accompanying today’s Newsletter is the 2021 Calendar of events- please save the dates for the great events we are all looking forward to!
+The April Meeting of our Parents and Friends Association was held in the first week of this term, and accompanying today’s Newsletter is the proposed 2022 Calendar of events– please save the dates for the great events we are all looking forward to!

-Sacred Heart Primary School will continue to offer a Pre Kindy (Three Year old) Class, and Kindergarten (Four Year old ) Class in 2022.
-In coming weeks, we hope to undertake the 2022 Pre Kindergarten and 2022 Kindergarten Interviews.
+Sacred Heart Primary School will continue to offer a Pre Kindy (Three Year old) Class, and Kindergarten (Four Year old) Class in 2023.
+In coming weeks, we hope to undertake the 2023 Pre Kindergarten and 2023 Kindergarten Interviews.

 Three-year-old and Four-year-old education programs operate at schools as part of an education course.
 Catholic Pre Kindergarten and Kindergarten programmes provide rich learning environments that cater for children’s development across the physical, cognitive, language, social, emotional and spiritual domains.
 Learning occurs through planned and spontaneous play experiences that are based on the strengths, interests and needs of each child.
 Each child participating in our programmes in their Catholic school, is encouraged to develop a positive self-image of themselves and others as they begin to live the gospel message.

-The Community Service Council from Year Six, remain focused on the Stewardship of Creation, and offered the following message to all at this week’s Assembly:
+The Community Service Council from Year Six, remain focused on the Stewardship of Creation, and offer the following message to all:-

 “As the Community Service Council, we’re here today to firstly thank you for your efforts to minimise waste within our school, by recycling and committing to Waste Free Wednesdays.